 How To Optimize Content For The Entire Customer Journey

-An effective tool in optimizing content is SiriusDecisions’ Demand Waterfall.
-This tool not only organizes content, but assesses its performance with the data as well.
+An effective tool for optimizing content is SiriusDecisions’ Demand Waterfall.
+This tool not only organizes content but assesses its performance with the data as well.
 This framework guides the decision process of what types of content we should be giving our consumers and at what point in the journey it’s presented.
 High engagement, non-gated (no information required to access) content like infographics, videos, and blog posts are typically the most effective paths to generate interest.
 As the Customer Journey progresses, the presentation of useful materials like testimonials, case studies, and data sheets can help the customer understand the problems they’re facing and evaluate them.
 This type of content validates your solution and keeps people engaged until they become a customer.

 How To Measure The Impact Of Data-Driven Content On Sales

 Simply monitoring content performance is not enough.
 By following the Demand Waterfall framework, we are provided with critical information on the Customer Journey.
-The data shows the most predictable path followed when gaining high value customers.
+The data shows the most predictable path followed when gaining high-value customers.
 This data comes in two forms: Explicit and Implicit data.
 Explicit data is what we’ve directly received through form captures, sign-ups, and surveys.
 Implicit data is derived from the site behavior of customers.
 A complimentary blend of these two data types helps produce content that retains customers with the highest lifetime value.

 For more on data-driving your organization, see our post on getting From Analytics To Actionable Insights.